n-buckley/travel-tanzania/readme.md

 ```

 Without the padding, its just a regular circle, but once I add the padding it makes like a weird oblong/triangle shape...
 I'll look into this more later

+I'm fine with this section, I don't really think it needs any changes but potentially add to my bio, it's kind of short.

+I lied
+- [ ] Looks silly in mobile.
+Maybe may flex overflow

+__Add a scroll to top button that directs to table of contents__

+Ok yeah that was really easy.
+But better practice is to use JavaScript it seems.
+- [ ] Do the scroll to top in JavaScript